 Researchers have so far struggled to find an effective method for delivering a GJB2 gene therapy solely to the cells where it is needed.
 AAV vectors, commonly used in gene therapies to introduce a functioning copy of a gene to the relevant cells, have too broad an effect to successfully address connexin 26-linked hearing loss.
 Adding connexin 26 to ear cells where it is not needed causes damage to inner ear hair cells and an increased inflammatory response which has the potential to cause further damage to hearing.

 Addressing connexin 26-associated hearing loss therefore represents one of the highest-impact opportunities in hereditary hearing loss research.
-Because variants in GJB2 account for such a large proportion of genetic hearing loss cases, a viable gene therapy targeting this pathway would be relevant to a substantial share of the affected population, making it a critical focus for both researchers and organizations developing precision treatments.
+Because variants in GJB2 account for such a large proportion of genetic hearing loss cases, a viable gene therapy targeting this pathway would be relevant to a substantial share of the affected population, making it a high-priority target for sponsors and development teams working across hereditary hearing loss programs.

 Cost and access barriers